Brett Carroll: Florida Marlins

-Kansas City Royals
+Milwaukee Brewers

 On November 16, 2010, Carroll signed with the Kansas City Royals organization.
-He was traded to the Milwaukee Brewers organization on March 22, 2011, for cash considerations.
-On July 21, he had his contract purchased by the Brewers.
+He was traded to the Milwaukee Brewers organization on March 22, 2011, in exchange for cash considerations.
+On July 21, Carroll had his contract purchased by the Brewers.
 On July 30, he was designated for assignment.
-He was outrighted to Triple-A, but opted for free agency on August 3.
+Carroll cleared waivers and was sent outright to the Triple-A Nashville Sounds, but opted for free agency on August 3.

 Boston Red Sox

-He signed a minor league contract with the Boston Red Sox on August 5.
+On August 5, 2011, Carroll signed a minor league contract with the Boston Red Sox organization.